-Do not adjust the rate of nutrition solution or stop your therapy without talking with your healthcare provider.
+Don't adjust the rate of nutrition solution or stop your therapy without talking with your healthcare provider.
 Parenteral nutrition is stopped slowly and under medical supervision.
-The amount is decreased a little at a time until you can take food by mouth or use other nutritional support methods like enteral tube feedings.
+The amount is decreased a little at a time until you can take food by mouth or use other nutritional support methods such as enteral tube feedings.

-Discuss any difficulties with solution infusion with your healthcare provider or dietitian.
+Talk about any problems with infusions with your healthcare provider or dietitian.

 Tenderness, drainage, or redness at catheter site

-High blood sugar: dry, hot, flushed skin; thirst; fatigue; frequent urination; upset stomach
+High blood sugar: dry hot and flushed skin, thirst, fatigue, frequent urination, upset stomach

-Low blood sugar: sweating, nervousness, shaking of hands, hunger, weakness, irritability, numbness of tongue or lips, headache
+Low blood sugar: sweating, nervousness, shaking of hands, hunger, weakness, irritability, numb tongue or lips, headache

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |